tsibley/fastj/README.md

 ### fastj read

-Converts FASTJ files or stdin to another format.
+Converts FASTJ sequences to another format.

+Input is from the listed files, if any, otherwise stdin.

 Output defaults to JSON.
+Supported output formats are:

-The top-level JSON value will always be an array, even if there is only one sequence record.
-Alternatively, vanilla FASTA with delimited sequence ids constructed from the FASTJ fields may be output instead.
+* `json`: The top-level value will always be an array, even if there is only one sequence record.

+* `fasta`: Plain FASTA with delimited sequence ids constructed from the FASTJ fields.

 Examples: